gfrewqpoiu/MusicBot/README.md

 ## Please use the Version from Rhino instead of this one or at least use the in_usage branch.
 This Version is under heavy development and can break anytime.

+### Also please don't harass @ihaveborkedit for bugs in my horrible code, contact me instead.

 MusicBot is a Discord music bot written in [Python](https://www.python.org "Python homepage").
 It plays requested songs and if the queue becomes empty it will play through a list of existing songs.

 ### How do I set it up?